 Jobs & Internships

 As part of UNC-Chapel Hill, the North Carolina Botanical Garden is an equal-opportunity and affirmative action employer.
-Find open job and internship positions and apply through the Careers at Carolina website:
+Find open positions and apply through the Careers at Carolina website:

 The North Carolina Botanical Garden is a vibrant part of the academic life of the University of North Carolina at Chapel Hill.
 Through internships, fellowships, and student awards, we offer a variety of opportunities for students to become stewards of the natural world.